novemberkilo/ink-blot-zola-source/content/posts/data-engineering-principles.md

 Here are some examples of poor data quality in a data feed that should be expected and accepted:
-  - date-formats that change over time
+  - Date-formats that change over time
-  - schemas that change - columns disappear or appear
+  - Schemas that change - columns disappear or appear
-  - file formats change (dos, unix)
+  - File formats change (dos, unix)
-  - the size/amount varies suddenly (possibly indicating errors upstream to the system)
+  - The size/amount varies suddenly (possibly indicating errors upstream to the system)

 The remainder of the principles are mostly in response to this fundamental principle.